Call for Applications:

-The Teaching with Technology Partnership (TTP) is a learning and technology initiative in the Center for Teaching and Learning (CTL).
-This initiative aims to support and promote effective and innovative uses of technology to enhance teaching and learning through collaboration between the following two parties:
+The Teaching with Technology Partnership (TTP) is a CTL initiative that supports and promotes effective and innovative uses of technology to enhance teaching and learning.
+These partnerships involve collaboration between the following two parties:

-- Faculty Fellows: The Teaching with Technology Faculty Fellows will be the sponsors of projects on which they are interested in partnering with CTL to collaborate.
+- Faculty Fellows: The Teaching with Technology Faculty Fellows will be the sponsors of projects on which they wish to collaborate with CTL.

-- Learning Technology Specialists in CTL: CTL will be a creative partner in the projects selected for the TTP program.
-Selected projects will be assigned a learning technology specialist from CTL, who will be available to meet with the faculty fellows regularly and collaborate on the projects.
+- CTL Learning Technology Specialists: CTL will be a creative partner in the projects selected for the TTP program.
+Each project will be assigned a CTL learning technology specialist, who will be available to meet with the faculty fellows regularly to develop, implement, and assess the projects.

 What Potential Projects Does TTP Support?